mwiatrzyk/modelity/docs/source/quickstart.rst

 Creating model instances
 ------------------------

-Using constructor
+To create instance of a model, the constructor of the declared model class must be used.
+In Modelity, constructors can only be called with named arguments.
-^^^^^^^^^^^^^^^^^
+Modelity will iterate through the list of declared fields each time the model is created and take values from arguments having same name as declared field.

-To create instance of a model, you have to use constructor of the created model class.
-Constructor can only be called with named arguments.
-Modelity will iterate through the list of fields and parse arguments having same name.
-Any extra arguments will be ignored:
+Any extra arguments are ignored.

 .. testcode::